raspberrypilearning/lost-in-space/en/step_2.md

 Let's make a spaceship that flies towards the Earth!

 --- task ---

-Open a new empty Scratch project.
+Open a new Scratch project.

---- collapse ---
----
-title: I'm using Scratch online
----
-Open the starter project [rpf.io/scratchon](http://rpf.io/scratchon){:target="_blank"}.
---- /collapse ---

---- collapse ---
----
-title: I'm using Scratch offline
----
+**Online:** Open a new online Scratch project at [rpf.io/scratchon](http://rpf.io/scratchon).

-Download the starter project [rpf.io/scratchoff](http://rpf.io/scratchoff), and then open it using the offline Scratch editor.
+**Offline:** Open a new project in the offline editor.
---- /collapse ---
+If you need to download the Scratch offline editor you will find it at [rpf.io/scratchoff](http://rpf.io/scratchoff).

 --- /task ---